 The holidays are an exciting and busy time of year as parents race to finish their shopping, decorating and baking.
-As the countdown of the calendar year winds down, be sure to allow plenty of time in that hectic schedule for sharing holiday traditions as a family.
+As the number of days left in the calendar year winds down, be sure to allow plenty of time in that hectic schedule for sharing holiday traditions as a family.
 Nationwide Children’s Hospital reminds parents to keep alert to various holiday dangers.

 Avoid the temptation to wait until the next day to clean up after a holiday party.
-Just one or two ounces of alcohol left in the bottom of a glass can be fatal to a curious, early-rising toddler, and bits of food left on plates can be choking hazards, or even cause food poisoning or an allergic reaction.
+Just one or two ounces of alcohol left in the bottom of a glass can be fatal to a curious, early-rising toddler, and bits of food left on plates can be choking hazards or even cause food poisoning.

 Plants typically used for holiday decorating including holly, mistletoe, evergreens and poinsettias can be poisonous, depending on the quantities ingested.
 Eating holly berries, mistletoe berries or evergreens can make children sick with nausea, vomiting, diarrhea or skin rash, and higher doses can be even more dangerous.
 Poinsettias are minimally toxic but can cause an upset stomach if ingested in large amounts.
+Keep dangerous holiday plants out of a child’s reach.
 Pick up fallen leaves and needles and wrap mistletoe in netting to protect children from fallen berries.

 Ornaments, tinsel and other decorations fascinate children but can be hazardous.
 Many are choking hazards, and broken ornaments can cause painful cuts.

 Instructions for new toys should always be read to make sure toys are appropriate for your child’s age and abilities.
-Some toys may pose a choking hazard to children younger than 3 years of age, including toys such as fidget spinners, which are popular and include small pieces that can be taken apart.
+Some toys may pose a choking hazard to children younger than 3 years of age.
 Toys that are too advanced or too simple can be misused and lead to injuries.
 Protect young eyes by avoiding toys that shoot objects into the air.
 Any child younger than 8 years of age needs close adult supervision if using riding toys that require balance, like foot-powered scooters.
-If you are giving a child a riding toy for the holidays, also give the child a helmet.
+If you’re giving a child a riding toy for the holidays, also give the child a helmet.

-Do not underestimate the importance of a toy’s size.
-Parents can determine if a toy or toy part is a choking hazard for children younger than 3 years of age by placing it in a small parts test device available at many children’s toy stores and through mail order companies or online.
+Don’t underestimate the importance of a toy’s size.
+Parents can determine if a toy or toy part is a choking hazard for children younger than 3 years of age by placing it in a small parts test device available at many children’s toy stores and through mail order companies.
 Because small balls or ball-shaped toys pose an even more serious choking hazard, these should pass the more rigorous test of not being able to pass through a toilet paper tube that is 1 ¾ inches in diameter.
 A child’s doctor also can provide advice about what kinds of toys are appropriate if parents are unsure.

 Your attention is the best holiday gift you can give to your child.
 Involve children in holiday preparation as much as possible.